 Use 100% natural probiotics to enhance manures, slurry and silage

-Do you have a pile of manure?
 Do you want to transform it into good quality muck?

 Using microbial probiotics can help turn the decomposition of your muck from putrefied matter to fermented matter that retains nitrogen.